-The Dolman Law Group: Your Clearwater Workers’ Compensation Partner
+The Sibley Dolman Gipe Accident Injury Lawyers, PA: Your Clearwater Workers’ Compensation Partner

 Some legal professionals elect to turn their noses when individuals from certain occupations reach out with claims concerning workers’ compensation.
-At The Dolman Law Group, our team will never turn away clients based on their industry of employment.
+At The Sibley Dolman Gipe Accident Injury Lawyers, PA, our team will never turn away clients based on their industry of employment.
 We proudly serve employees from a broad range of sectors.

 If you or a loved one require legal assistance with a workers’ compensation claim, get in touch with our offices or call us at 833-552-7274.
 Each new client can take advantage of a free initial consultation.
 This meeting helps the Dolman team determine whether our lawyers will be the best and most advantageous fit for your case.
 We’re more interested in your success than ours—we never take on a case unless we believe that our attorneys can help.
 Contact us today to learn more about what we can do to help you following a workplace injury.

 Clearwater, FL 33765